Wacol

 Wacol has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 26 projects potentially impacting the region.
-Notable initiatives include the Wacol Youth Remand Centre, Waterford Business Park, Wacol Logistics Hub, and South Queensland Correctional Facilities Expansion.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 24 projects that could affect the region.
+Notable initiatives include Wacol Youth Remand Centre, Waterford Business Park, Wacol Logistics Hub, and South Queensland Correctional Facilities Expansion.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.